jhconning/Dev-II/index.rst

 Development Microeconomics with Jupyter Notebooks
 ----------------------------------------------------
-Table of contents is not showing correct indentation for some reason (bear with me while I struggle with Sphinx rendering)...
+The table of contents is not indenting properly for some reason (bear with me while I struggle to understand Sphinx rendering)...

 .. toctree::
    :maxdepth: 2